xdy-24/TEM1D-FCM/README.md

 - `run_quick_test.m`: Quick-test script for running the example.
 - `inv_main.m`: Main inversion program.
+- `mexBtFwdArbitraryLoop.mexw64`: Compiled MATLAB MEX forward-modeling program used to compute the transient electromagnetic response.
+This file is for Windows 64-bit MATLAB.
 - `occam1D_inversion_with_clustering.m`: Main inversion subroutine with clustering constraints.
 - `calculate_jacobian_with_clustering.m`: Jacobian calculation with clustering constraints.
 - `calculate_misfit_with_clustering.m`: Misfit calculation with clustering constraints.